h-arnold/gDriveRecursiveFolderCopy/README.md

  **Start the Copy Process**:
     - Run the `startCopy()` function from the script editor to initiate the copying process.
     - Wait patiently.
 Large folders could take hours.
+*Note*: The initial copy process may start slowly, especially if there are many files in the root folder as files are copied sequentially before recursively copying folders.
+If copying appears to have stalled briefly be patient as a resumption script should have a trigger to start in the next minute or so.
+The speed will soon pick up when it starts recursively working its way through the folder tree.

  **Ending the copy process prematurely**:
     - Run the `stopScript` function to end the process.